jamiebutterworth2016/accessibility/styling-interactive-elements.md

 # Interactive States

-A state is how an interactive element changes based on:
+Interactive states describe how an element changes appearance or behaviour based on:
 - User interaction (hover, click, focus)
 - System status (loading, error)

 👉 States do not change the element itself, only how it behaves or appears

-- Design all states, not just default/hover
-- Plan states early and together
-- Every interactive element needs states
-- All states must be: Accessible, Consistent, Clear (strong signifiers)

-👉 Interactive states communicate system status and user interaction, and must be designed consistently and accessibly across all elements using clear, perceivable signifiers.
+**Interactive states communicate:**
+- What the system is doing
+- What the user is doing
+- What can be done next

 <hr>